30+ Atlanta Date Night Ideas

 The Cooking School at Irwin Street Market: Chefs and top-notch cooking instructors teach adult-only gourmet workshops.
 Of course, you get to eat what you make.

-Buford Highway: Go beyond your usual date night spots and try some Vietnamese Pho or authentic Mexican food.
+Buford Highway: Go beyond your usual date night spots and try the Chinese hand-pulled noodles at LanZhou Ramen, or authentic Mexican food at Taqueria El Rey Del Taco.
+Check out Havana Sandwich Shop for authentic Cuban fare.

 Skyline Park at Ponce City Market: Head up to the rooftop amusement park for classic gaming and adult drinking.